What is Agile Project Management?

 - Individuals and interactions held between them produce better insights and ideas – Over deploying processes and tools in the development of a project.

 - Working software adds more value to the team than the comprehensive documentation, without a proper working model or a result created based entirely on the assumption that the software will work.

 - Customer collaboration is required to understand the expectations better than negotiating the contract with them.

-Responding to changes happening around in the industry and keeping up with the competitors adds value and a purpose to the team, rather than following a plan which is not adapted to developments.
+Responding to changes happening around the industry and keeping up with the competitors adds value and a purpose to the team, rather than following a plan that is not adapted to developments.

 Understanding Agile Project Management

 Scrum is an iterative and incremental Agile software development framework providing continuous development of the project in each iteration and adapting changes for managing software projects and product or application development.
 It emphasizes “a flexible, holistic product development strategy where a development team works as a unit to reach a common goal” in contrast to a “traditional, sequential approach”.
 Scrum enables the creation of self-organizing teams and verbal interaction among all team members.
 Not a Defined Process but an Empirical Process.
 In simple terms, Scrum can be defined as an Agile framework for team collaboration to build complex projects.

 There are various roles in a Scrum team:

 It is an expert facilitator.
 She/he plays an independent role, ideally not by the reporting managers.
 She/he plays a vital role in agile delivery.